Double machine learning to estimate the effects of multiple treatments and their interactions: Settings, notation, and assumptions

 Under the potential outcome framework, assumptions are required to identify causal effects.
 For multiple concurrent treatments, we introduce the following assumptions: \begin{itemize} \item Strong unconfoundedness: $Y_i^{(a_1, a_2, ..., a_D)} \ind (A_{i1}, A_{i2}, ..., A_{iD}) \rvert \bm{X}_i$, for $(a_1, a_2, ..., a_D) \in \bm{\mathcal{A}}$, where $\bm{\mathcal{A}}$ denotes the space for all possible treatment combinations. \item Positivity: $0<P((A_{i1}, A_{i2}, ..., A_{iD}) \in \bm{\mathcal{A}} \rvert \bm{X}_i )$. \end{itemize}

 Strong unconfoundedness asserts that, given confounders $\bm{X}_i$, potential outcomes under all possible treatment combinations are independent of the assignment of multiple treatments.
-Positivity asserts that, given $\bm{X}_i$, there is a non-zero probability of observing every possible combination of treatments within $\bm{\mathcal{A}}$.
-Unlike settings with a binary treatment, these assumptions hold jointly across all treatments.
-It enables identification of causal effects for any combination of treatments and higher-order interactions (e.g., the interaction effect of three treatments simultaneously). \citet{wan2018evaluation} also considered similar assumptions.
+Positivity asserts that, given $\bm{X}_i$, there is a non-zero probability of joint distribution of the treatment vector.
+It enables identification of causal effects for any combination of treatments and higher-order interactions (e.g., the interaction effect of three treatments simultaneously). \citet{wang2019blessings} also considered similar assumptions.

-For multi-valued regimens, since subjects only receive a single category of regimens, the assumptions are different: \begin{itemize} \item Weak unconfoundedness: $Y_i^{(r=d)} \ind \mathbbm{1}_{\{R_i=d\}} \rvert \bm{X}_i$, for $d \in \{1,…,D \}$. \item Positivity: $0<P(R_i=d \rvert \bm{X}_i )<1$ for $d \in \{1,…,D \}$. \end{itemize}
+For multi-valued regimens, since subjects only receive a single category of regimens, the assumptions are different: \begin{itemize} \item Weak unconfoundedness: $Y_i^{(r=d)} \ind \mathbbm{1}_{\{R_i=d\}} \rvert \bm{X}_i$, for $d \in \{1,\ldots{},D \}$. \item Positivity: $0<P(R_i=d \rvert \bm{X}_i )<1$ for $d \in \{1,\ldots{},D \}$. \end{itemize}

-Weak unconfoundedness asserts that, given confounders $\bm{X}_i$, the potential outcome under the $d$-th regimen is independent of whether subject $i$ received that regimen, as indicated by $\mathbbm{1}_{\{R_i=d\}}$.
-Unlike strong unconfoundedness, weak unconfoundedness only requires the independence to be `local'.
-That is, independence between the potential outcome and the observed regimen holds within each specific regimen category \citep{imbens2000role}.
+Unlike strong unconfoundedness, weak unconfoundedness only requires the independence to be `local'---that is, within each specific regimen category denoted by $\mathbbm{1}_{\{R_i=d\}}$ \citep{imbens2000role}.
 Similarly, the positivity assumption for multi-valued regimens only requires the marginal probability of observing each category of the regimen is non-zero.